 RO1.
-To identify the organisational factors that affect the intrapreneurial behaviour of public university academicians.
+To identify the organisational factors that affect the intrapreneurial behaviour of public university acadmicians.

-Research objective 1 is satisfactorily achieved as this study examines the effect of both organisational factors (management support, favorable organisational culture, flexible organizational structure, and recognition of intrapreneurial activity) on the intrapreneurial behaviour of academicians in public universities by assessing the measurement model and structural model.
+The research objective 1 is satisfactorily achieved as this study examines the effect of both organisational factors (management support, favourable organisational culture, flexible organisational structure, and recognition of intrapreneurial activity) on the intrapreneurial behaviour of academicians in public universities by assessing the measurement model and structural model.

 RO2.
-To examine the significance of the effect of the selected organizational factors on intrapreneurial behaviour.
+To examine the significance of the effect of the selected organisational factors on intrapreneurial behaviour.

-Research objective 2 is satisfactorily achieved as this study also finds the degree of effect of organisational factors on the intrapreneurial behaviour of academicians in public universities.
-Referring to Table 9, only management support shows a strong effect (f2 value is 0.538) on the intrapreneurial behaviour of academicians, while the rest of the factors show a moderate level of effect (f2 values are 0.200, 0.060, 0.061).
+The research objective 2 is satisfactorily achieved as this study also finds the degree of effect of organisational factors on the intrapreneurial behaviour of academicians in public universities.
+Referring to Table 9, only management support shows a strong effect on the intrapreneurial behaviour of academicians while the rest of the factors show a moderate level of effect.

 RO3.
-To find out critical factors among the selected factors having more effect on intrapreneurial behavior.
+To find out the critical factor among the selected factors having more effect on intrapreneurial behaviour.

-Research objective 3 is also achieved as only one factor (management support) out of four factors shows a strong effect on the intrapreneurial behaviour of academicians.
+The research objective 3 is also achieved as only one factor (management support) out of four factors shows a strong effect on the intrapreneurial behaviour of academicians.
 Therefore, management support can be regarded as the most critical factor, and the remaining factors can be regarded as moderately critical factors.

 RO4.
-To propose a model of determinants of intrapreneurial behaviour among academicians in public universities.
+To propose a model of the determinants of intrapreneurial behaviour among academicians in public universities.

-Research objective 4 was satisfactorily achieved.
-However, since two factors (recognition of intrapreneurial activity and self-efficacy) show an insignificant effect on intrapreneurial behavior in the presence of gender as the moderating factor, the conceptual model proposed in Section 3.6 (see Figure 1) will require slight changes as depicted in Figure 5.
+The research objective 4 is satisfactorily achieved.
+However, since two factors (recognition of intrapreneurial activity and self-efficacy) show an insignificant effect on intrapreneurial behaviour in the presence of gender as the moderating factor, the conceptual model proposed in Section 3.6 (see Figure 1) will require slight changes as depicted in Figure 5.

 Figure 5.
-Modified Proposed model of this study.
+Proposed model of this study

 RO5.
-To assess the moderating role of gender on the effect of organizational factors on academicians' intrapreneurial behavior.
+To assess the moderating role of gender on the effect of organisational factors on academicians' intrapreneurial behaviour.

-Research objective 5 is achieved satisfactorily as the moderating effect of gender on the relationship of organizational factors and intrapreneurial behaviour.
-While gender acts as a moderator, it has a significant effect on the relationship of organizational factors with the intrapreneurial behavior of academicians except for the recognition of intrapreneurial activity.
+The research objective 5 is achieved satisfactorily as the moderating effect of gender on the relationship of organisational factors and intrapreneurial behaviour.
+While gender acts as a moderating variable, it has a significant effect on the relationship of organisational factors with the intrapreneurial behaviour of academicians except for the recognition of intrapreneurial activity.

 Nevertheless, in this study, male respondents are 43.2 percent, whereas female respondents are 56.8 percent.
-Hence, it is argued that because female respondents are more than male respondents and act as a moderator, the above phenomenon (recognition of intrapreneurial activity showing an insignificant effect) occurs.
-In other words, when a female acts as a moderator, recognition of intrapreneurial activity shows more insignificance than when a male acts as a moderator.
+Hence, it is argued that when female respondents are more than male respondents and gender acts as a moderator, the above phenomena (recognition of intrapreneurial activity showing an insignificant effect) occur.
+In other words, when female acts as a moderator, the recognition of intrapreneurial activity shows more insignificance than when male acts as a moderator.